New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 New Jersey Gambling Revenue: Handle, Revenue & Tax Data (2025)

 New Jersey's legal gambling market is one of the largest and most financially significant in the country.
-Through August 2025, total gaming revenue reached $4.57 billion year-to-date, reflecting nearly 10% growth compared to the same period in the prior year.
-That figure encompasses both online sports betting and iGaming revenue, underscoring just how dominant the state's regulated gambling framework has become.
+Through August 2025, total gaming revenue (including land-based casinos) reached $4.57 billion year-to-date, reflecting nearly 10% growth compared to the same period in the prior year.
+That figure encompasses both online sports betting and iGaming revenue.

-A major structural change took effect on July 1, 2025, when New Jersey raised its tax rate on both online sports wagering and internet casino gaming to 19.75%, up from 13% on sports betting and 15% on iGaming.
-This tax hike significantly increased state revenue from licensed operators and sparked debate about whether further increases could follow.
+On July 1, 2025, New Jersey raised its tax rate on both online sports wagering and internet casino gaming to 19.75%, up from 13% on sports betting and 15% on iGaming, which puts it among states which have the worst taxes on online sports betting, a distinction that carries real implications for operator margins and, ultimately, the odds and promotions available to bettors.

 2025 Key Performance Metrics (January – August)